Biden donors, friends and former aides expected on first slate of high-profile ambassadors

 The White House declined to comment on the names or the timing of the picks.

 Biden adviser Mark Gitenstein is expected to be named as the ambassador to the European Union.
-Former Biden adviser Julie Smith is expected to become the U.S. ambassador to the North Atlantic Treaty Organization (NATO) and major Biden donor Michael Adler is expected to be named as ambassador to Belgium, the people familiar with White House plans said.
+Former Biden adviser Julie Smith is expected to become the U.S. ambassador to the North Atlantic Treaty Organization (NATO), and major Biden donor Michael Adler is expected to be named as ambassador to Belgium, the people familiar with White House plans said.

 Biden’s first scheduled foreign trip will take him to the United Kingdom and Brussels in June.
 In Belgium, Biden will meet with both NATO and E.U. allies.
 His expected initial slates of ambassador nominations include candidates for all three of the U.S. diplomatic postings in Brussels.